cds-snc/dns/README.md

 Currently this is limited to managing subdomains of *.cds-snc.ca.
 In future, we will expand to include the cdssandbox.xyz domain.

+## Why would I need this?

+Do you want a pretty URL like `something.cds-snc.ca` for your cool new project?
+This is how you do that.

 ## Making DNS requests

 To request a new subdomain, create a `aws_route53_record` terraform entry and submit a pull request.
 A member of the Platform team should review the change and approve it.